cjschu17/hcil-20/Academic-Conference-Accents.md

 ## Positioning of Diacritics
 - The accents tend to appear to the right of center over a character.
-- Our "standard" system of accentuation assumes that breathing marks and accents appear on the second letter of a dipthong.
+- Our "standard" system of accentuation places diacritics on the second letter of a dipthong.
 The Venetus A shows no such consistency.

 ---